-Health Effects of Lead
+What are the Health Effects of Lead?

+Lead can cause serious health problems, especially for pregnant women and young children.
+Please read this information closely to see what you can do to reduce lead in your drinking water.
 Lead can cause serious health problems if too much enters your body from drinking water or other sources.
 It can cause damage to the brain and kidneys, and can interfere with the production of red blood cells that carry oxygen to all parts of your body.
 The greatest risk of lead exposure is to infants, young children, and pregnant women.
 Scientists have linked the effects of lead on the brain with lowered IQ in children.
 Adults with kidney problems and high blood pressure can be affected by low levels of lead more than healthy adults.
 Lead is stored in the bones, and it can be released later in life.
 During pregnancy, the child may receive lead from the mother's bones, which may affect brain development.

-Sources of Lead
+Sources of Lead:

 Lead is a common metal found in the environment.
 Common sources of lead exposure are lead-based paint, household dust, soil, and some plumbing materials including many faucets.
 Lead can also be found in other household items such as pottery, make-up, toys, and even food.
 Lead paint was outlawed in 1978, but dust from homes that still have lead paint is the most common source of exposure to lead.
-Therefore, make sure to wash your children's hands and toys often as they can come into contact with dirt and dust containing lead.
+Therefore, make sure to wash your child's hands and toys often as they can come into contact with dirt and dust containing lead.

 The water provided by Madden Estates is lead-free when it leaves the Well 04G.
-Local distribution pipes that carry the water to your community are made mostly of iron and steel, and therefore do not add lead to water.
-However, lead can get into tap water through home service piping, lead solder used in plumbing, and some brass fixtures.
+Distribution pipes that carry the water to your community are made mostly of plastic.
+However, lead can get into tap water through lead solder used in plumbing, and some brass fixtures.
 Even though the use of lead solder was banned in the U.S. in 1986, it still might be present in older homes.

 The corrosion or wearing away of these lead-based materials can add lead to tap water, particularly if water sits for a long time in the pipes before use.
 Therefore, water that has been sitting in household pipes for several hours, such as in the morning, or after returning from work or school, is more likely to contain lead.
 If high levels of lead are found in drinking water, water may contribute up to 20 percent of a person's exposure to lead.
-Infants who consume mostly formula mixed with lead-containing water can receive up to 60 percent of their exposure from water.
+Infants who consume mostly formula mixed with lead-containing water can receive up to 60 percent of their exposure from water